 To explain MERV ratings more impactfully, these are some typical MERV ratings and how they relate to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency

 Fiberglass, Disposable Panel, Washable metal/synthetic, self-charging (Passive)

 Pleated, Media panel, Cube

 MERV 13-16 >98%

 Be Careful About High MERV Ratings

-Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that stops ALL contaminants and all the air from entering your Canada home.
-That's maximum air filtration, but would also be like living in a box.
+Think about it this way, the most efficient ‘filter’ would probably be a piece of plywood that stops ALL contaminants and all the air from coming inside your Canada home.
+That's all-out air filtration, but would also be like living in a box.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning representative to confirm your system has the capability of moving the correct volume of air through higher efficiency filters.
+A higher MERV filter should be used on the advice of your Service Experts Heating & Air Conditioning representative to confirm your system has the capability of moving the correct amount of air through higher efficiency filters.
 You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+However, if your family has allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

-Filtration has changed considerably over the past few years.
-Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
+Filtration has changed greatly over the past ten years.
+In the beginning, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
-Canada area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
+Canada area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!